 Description

-This is a common, unassuming and claustral ant species, monogynous (single-queen), also easy to keep and highly adaptable.
-Workers are small (3-4mm), and they have brownish-black color, establish colonies consisting of thousands of workers.
-They often nest underground, preferring loose and sandy soil, but they can adapt to various environments.
-In the nature, they often raising aphids on plants, because of their sweet honeydew, which is secreted by these insects.
-Workers are looking for food at ground level or on plants, they show aggression and defend themselves by using acid and mandibles as well.
-The queen is resilient, can tolerate temporary water or food shortages.
-The queen’s mating flight is in autumn, she hibernate in winter, then establishes a colony in the following year.
-The workers are similar to Lasius niger; however, the queen is larger, more rounded, and possesses more nutrient reserves.
+Common, undemanding species of ants, monogyne, they easy to keep and adapt well to all conditions.
+Workers are small (3-4mm), they have brownish-black color, establish colonies consisting of thousands of workers.
+In the nature they nest underground, preferring loose and sandy soil, but they can adapt to various environments.
+They often keep aphids on plants, because of their sweet honeydew.
+Workers are searching for food at ground level or on plants.
+They are aggressive, defend themselves by using their formic acid and mandibles.
+The queen is very hardy and tolerates temporary water or food shortages well.
+Their mating flight is during the fall, then the queen hibernates at winter, and establishes a colony in the following year.
+The workers are similar to Lasius niger; however, the queen is larger, and more fat than the Lasius niger queen, because she has more nutrient reserves.

 Feeding: With honey and insects.

-Reproduction: It takes 6-8 weeks from egg to mature worker (depending on temperature).
-They reproduce rapidly, and by the second year, a colony can grow up to several hundred workers.
+Reproduction: It takes 6-8 weeks from egg to adult worker (depending on temperature).
+They reproduce quickly, and by the second year, the colony can grow up to several hundred workers.